Gertrude of Nivelles: After her father's death

 "A mother's importance was acknowledged in law insofar as she had the right to assume the guardianship for her fatherless children.
 In the propertied classes, this meant that a widow could exercise considerable power by managing the estates of her minor children and arranging for their marriages."

-Itta lost this right after the death of her husband Pippin because their sons had come of age.
+Itta lost this right after the death of her husband, Pepin, because their sons had come of age.
 She still had the option to find a suitable husband for Gertrude.
 Catherine Peyroux has said that Itta established the monastery in order to protect her and her daughter in the event that her sons fell out of favor with the ruling dynasty, as well as to safeguard the family lands from plunder or seizure through forced marriage.